tpanajott/OvpnUI2/README.md

 * wget
 * ca-certificates
 * curl

+### Helpers permissions
+Make sure all the scripts in `ovpnui2/ui/helpers/` have (at least) permissions to be executable as root user

+### Install python modules
+In order for this application to work it needs to have Django install via pip for Python 3.
+This is easiest done by running the command `pip3 install django`.
+This application is writting using Django 2.1.7 and python 3.6 but might work with older/newer releases.

 To become root, run `su` or `sudo su`.
 Then start the application be running the following commands
 ```